afredston/range-edge-niches/README.md

 NVIDIA P4000 8Gb
 10Gb ethernet

-On this machine, the VAST models (`get_range_edges.R`) for all regions were run in parallel on 18 cores overnight.
+On this machine, the VAST models (`run_VAST.R`) for all regions were run in parallel on 18 cores overnight.
 Bayesian models in `calculate_edge_thermal_niches.R` are not currently scripted to run in parallel; on this machine, each set of models takes several hours to run.
 The Bayesian models, especially the second set fitting edge thermal niche change over time, are highly memory-intensive and may crash systems with low memory capacity.

 ## Use, problems, and feedback